Praveenram-R/Ice-Cream-Parlor/README.md

 - Flask 3.0.2
 - Werkzeug 3.0.1

+# Execution
-kindly start running the app.py file once you have all the requirements. in Windows command prompt: python app.py in Max: python3 app.py
+- kindly start running the app.py file once you have all the requirements.
+-- Windows command prompt: python app.py
+-- Mac: python3 app.py

+- after this.. search for http://localhost:5000